dhagmann/deliberation-assets/projects/volvovsky_reputation/art_game_comp_4.md

 type: multipleChoice
 ---

-## If the buyer decides not to hire the agent:
+## If the collector decides not to hire the agent:

 ---